drinkbird/drinkbird.github.io/_drafts/the-decision-everyone-agreed-with-and-no-one-believed.md

 ## Build dissent into the process

 The answer is not to demand more courage from individuals.
 Courage helps, but a decision process that depends on someone volunteering to become the difficult person in the room is badly designed.

+Toyota's [*andon cord*](https://mag.toyota.co.uk/toyota-manufacturing-25-objects-andon-cord/) offers a useful model.
+In the Toyota Production System, a worker who sees a problem can signal it and stop the production line so the issue can be addressed before defective work continues downstream.
+Pulling the cord is not treated as obstructing production.
+It is part of protecting production.
+Decision meetings need the same norm: raising a credible concern should summon attention and help, not suspicion about whether the person is a smooth collaborator.

 A few practices make dissent easier to surface.